-The minimum admission requirements for the Master of Science in Applied Economics and Predictive Analytics and the Master of Arts with a major in applied economics are as follows:
+The minimum admission requirements for the Master of Science in Applied Economics and Predictive Analytics and the M.A. in applied economics are as follows:

-- Cumulative GPA of at least 3.000 (on a 4.000 scale). - Twelve hours of undergraduate economics, including two intermediate theory courses, one in price theory (microeconomics) and one in macroeconomics. - Introductory course in statistics. - One term of calculus. - · Satisfactory GRE graduate school admission test scores if the undergraduate GPA is lower than 3.000.
+- Cumulative GPA of at least 3.000 (on a 4.000 scale). - Twelve hours of undergraduate economics, including two intermediate theory courses, one in microeconomics and one in macroeconomics. - · An introductory course in statistics. - One term of calculus. - Satisfactory GRE graduate school admission test scores if the undergraduate GPA is lower than 3.000.

-Applicants for the M.A. in applied economics program enrolling in the law and economics track must already have the J.D. degree or be enrolled in the Dedman School of Law in addition to meeting the above-mentioned admission requirements for the M.A. in applied economics degree.
+Applicants for the M.A. in applied economics enrolling in the law and economics track must also have their J.D. degree, or they must be enrolled in the Dedman School of Law.